kishorephytec/thin-edge.io/docs/README.md

 # Thin Edge Documentation: Writer Guidelines

-## How to generate the documentations regarding Thin Edge
+## How to generate the documentations regarding Thin Edge Source

 The documentation is generated using [Docusaurus 2](https://docusaurus.io/).